Story by Liam Slade / Posted Apr 24, 2020

 He waved a hand over his face.
 It didn’t wear the fingerless glove he normally did.
 It wasn’t rough and grimy with dirt under the fingernails either.

 No, instead it was pristine, porcelain white, thin and smooth.
 Dainty even.
-And those nails were curved, perfectly manicured and polished light blue.
+And those nails were curved and polished light blue.